 Internal Security / Internal Storage type users

-For Internal Storage type authentication realms, such as the default Internal Security authentication realm, you create users in Administration > Security by using the Create User button.
+For Internal Storage type authentication realms, such as the default Internal Security authentication realm, you create users in the Administration > Security section.

-When adding a new user, the username and password is what the individual will use when logging in to Deployment Automation.
+When adding a user, the username and password is what the individual uses when logging in to Deployment Automation.
 The username is also displayed when setting up additional security.

-After you have added the new user to a group, you might need to configure additional permissions, for example, when the new user is mapped to a group that has limited permissions.
+After you have added the user to a group, you may need to configure additional permissions, for example, when the new user is mapped to a group that has limited permissions.

 Include an email ID for the user if you want them to be eligible to receive email notifications.
 See Configure email notifications.

-After LDAP configuration is complete, when new users log in with their LDAP credentials, they will be listed in the Authentication Realms pane.
+After LDAP configuration is complete, when new users log in with their LDAP credentials, they are listed in the Authentication Realms pane.

-You should not manage user passwords or remove users from the list.
-If active users are removed from Deployment Automation, they will still be able to log in to the server as long as their LDAP credentials are valid.
+Avoid managing user passwords or removing users from the list.
+If active users are removed from Deployment Automation, they can still log in to the server if their LDAP credentials are valid.